-- 4.13.
-Named participants are those individual researchers who are nominated for the particular roles identified for each grant opportunity. - 4.14.
+- 4.14.
+Named participants are those individual researchers who are nominated for the particular roles identified for each grant opportunity. - 4.15.
 Roles that named participants may be nominated for under the ITRP are: - a.
 Research Hub Director (Part A); - b.
 Training Centre Director (Part B); - c.
-Chief Investigators (CIs) (Parts A and B); and - d.
-Partner Investigators (PIs) (Parts A and B). - 4.15.
-All named participants in an application must: - a. satisfy the eligibility criteria for the role they are to perform; - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging all significant contributions, including from third parties; and
+Chief Investigators (CIs) (Parts A and B); and

-- c. have met their obligations regarding previously funded projects, including submission to the ARC of satisfactory final reports at the grant opportunity closing date. - 4.16.
+- d.
+Partner Investigators (PIs) (Parts A and B). - 4.16.
+All named participants in an application must: - a. satisfy the eligibility criteria for the role they are to perform; - b. take responsibility for the authorship and intellectual content of the application, appropriately citing sources and acknowledging all significant contributions, including from third parties; and - c. have met their obligations regarding previously funded projects, including submission to the ARC of satisfactory final reports at the grant opportunity closing date. - 4.17.
+An application will not be considered where We have made a decision to exclude grant applications involving a particular named participant for a period of time, whether or not they otherwise meet the eligibility requirements. - 4.18.
 A project cannot commence until all named participants meet the eligibility criteria in these grant guidelines.